-Carefully set your goals, ensure there’s enough money to fund the program, choose the right affiliates, and take care of them so the program benefits you in the long run.
+Carefully set your goals, ensure there’s enough money to fund the program, and choose the right affiliates.
+Follow affiliate marketing best practices to take care of your affiliates, so the program benefits you in the long run.
 And of course, use a dedicated software tool as your program’s backbone to see the best results.

 You can build an affiliate program from scratch and launch it within days.
 At Referral Rock, we create a seamless affiliate sharing experience with our easy-to-use marketing platform.
 See for yourself – start for free today.